team-perfect-deliverables/charlie/README.md

 current position by following a Euclidean straight line.
 This what gives the impression of "card motion" on the table.

-###B9 & N6 bot plugins
+###IBot plugins
-Name after Robot B9 from _Lost in Space (1965)_ and Nexus 6 in _Blade Runner (1981)_,
-these bots implement *IBot* which is a sub-interface of IPlayer.
+Named after Robot B9 from [Lost in Space](http://en.wikipedia.org/wiki/Lost_in_Space) and Nexus 6 in [Blade Runner] (http://en.wikipedia.org/wiki/Blade_Runner), these bots implement *IBot*, a sub-interface of IPlayer.
-In other words, they implement IPlayer.
-As far as Dealer is concerned, they are players.
+As far as Dealer is concerned,
-The only thing is they run on the server, not the client.
+B9 and N6 are players, being IPlayer instance, Dealer makes not distinction.
-This means they have special access to the server and can crash the server.
+They run on the server which means they have special access to the server and can crash the server if they fail.
+That's one reason to be especially careful with these plugins as I explain below.

-You specify these bots in the charlie.props file with the keys _charlie.bot.b9_ and _charlie.bot.n6_ respectively.
+You specify B9 and N6 bots in the charlie.props file with the keys _charlie.bot.b9_ and _charlie.bot.n6_ respectively.
-The key must declare the fully qualified class names.
+The key must declare the fully qualified concrete class names.

-On the table, Dealer plays B9 in the left seat and N6, the right seat.
+The only difference between the two bots is Dealer sits B9, if it is exists, in the right seat and N6, if it exists, in the left seat as shown below:

-RealPlayer is in the middle or heads-up seat.
+              DEALER
+        LEFT          RIGHT
+              YOU

+The above symbols are in the *Seat* enumerated type.
+LEFT and RIGHT are mapped to B9 and N6,  IBot instances respectively while YOU is mapped to RealPlayer, an IPlayer.

-Dealer implicitly assumes IPlayer instances are an independent threads.
+Dealer assumes IPlayer instances (which includes
+IBot instances) are an independent threads.
 What does this mean?

-An IBot must create its own thread to invoke Dealer.
+This means an IBot must use worker threads to interact with Dealer.
+IBot cannot use the thread that invoked IBot to then invoke methods on Dealer to which the IBot has access.
 For instance, IBot defines through IPlayer the behavior, _play_.
-Dealer invokes this method only once on IBot when it is the player's turn.
+Dealer invokes _play_ on IBot only once when it is the IBot's turn.
+On receiving _play_,
-IBot needs to respond by invoking _hit_, _stay_, etc. on Dealer.
+IBot must respond by invoking _hit_, _stay_, or _doubleDown_ on Dealer.

-However, it cannot invoke these methods on Dealer in the same thread that's running the play method.
+However, the IBot cannot invoke any of these methods on Dealer directly, that is, not in the thread that's running the _play_ method.
+The same is true for the _deal_ method which Dealer invokes on IPlayer when it deals a card to IPlayer.
+To do so would create a nasty recursion inside Dealer.

+To be well-behaved,
-IBot must instead spawn (or wakeup) a worker thread and return to Dealer which is waiting passively for a response.
+IBot instead spawns or wakes-up a worker thread and returns to Dealer which is waiting for a response.
-The worker thread then can invoke methods Dealer.
+The worker thread then can invoke _hit_, _stay_, or _doubleDown_ on Dealer.
+Underline, double-underline, bold, put asterisks around that last sentence.

-I will just point out that if IBot, in its worker thread, invokes _hit_, Dealer responds in turn by invoking _deal_ on IBot.
+I will just point out that if IBot, in its worker thread, invokes _hit_, Dealer may respond in turn by invoking _deal_ on IBot.
-Here again, IBot must use a worker thread to respond to the new card.
+Here again, as I mentioned above, IBot must use a worker thread to respond to the new card.
+I say *may* above because hit, may cause the hand to break, Blackjack, or Charlie in which case Dealer answers with _bust_, _blackjack, or _charlie, not _deal_.

 For all practical purposes, B9 and N6 bots are identical from Dealer's point of view.
 The only difference is seating as I mentioned above.